 In this ever changing political and legal climate, same-sex partners face a host of legal issues.
-Same-sex couples who have become Registered Domestic Partners and couples who married in California between June and November of 2008 face legal separation or divorce, spousal support, property division, child custody and visitation, in the same court process as heterosexual couples.
+Same-sex couples who have become Registered Domestic Partners and couples who married in California between June and November of 2008 face legal separation or divorce, spousal support, division of assets and property, child custody and visitation, in the same court process as heterosexual couples.
 Same-sex couples may also need to address issues of adoption, surrogacy, reproductive assistance technologies, and establishing parental relationships.

 Complications arise when couples move to a state that does not recognize their marital status or Registered Domestic Partnership and courts are forced to unwind undefined same-sex relationships without statutory structure to determine the distribution of income, assets, debts, retirement plans, and real property.
 Same-sex couples may have difficulty with state agencies recognizing attendant marital status benefits and may even be denied access to the courts for divorce or resolution of their family law issues.
 The state may refuse to recognize same-sex couples’ intentions regarding their joint property or emergency room wishes.